Banganapalle (mango): Etymology

 It is also known as Banganapalli as it is cultivated plenty in and around Banaganapalle village of Andhra Pradesh.
 Benishan, Chappatai, Safeda (Delhi, UP and other northern states), Badam Aam (Rajasthan, MP, Malwa, Mewar and other areas of Central India) are some other names.

 Cultivation

 It is mainly cultivated in the mandals of Banaganapalle, Panyam and Nandyal of Kurnool district.
-Apart from these, Coastal and Rayalaseema areas too cultivate.
+Also Banginapalli from Ulavapadu village is very popular due to its enhanced flavour and size.
+Apart from these, Coastal and Rayalaseema areas cultivate it too.
 The state of Telangana also has its cultivation in some districts of Khammam, Mahabubnagar, Rangareddy, Medak and Adilabad districts of Telangana.